-Also maybe.
+Maybe.
 Some sites will provide lunch for their volunteers.
-You will get more information once you register.
-Regardless, we will provide you with some light breakfast to get your day of service started!
+You will get more information after registration.
+Regardless, we will provide you with a light breakfast to get your day of service started!

 The site leader is in charge of all volunteers who have been assigned to his/her site.
 This includes the site leader's group members (if he/she is part of a group), members of all other groups volunteering at that site, and any individual volunteers who have been assigned to that site.
 The site leader is also responsible for communication with the partner, handing out t-shirts to volunteers, and arranging transportation.
 Finally, the site leader is responsible for leading a meaningul conversation and reflection about service after completion of the service project.
 Service Raleigh will notify site leaders of their position after applications have been reviewed.